 Taking out the trash

-Helping to fold laundry
+Helping fold laundry

 Tips and reminders